hyperledger/fabric-private-chaincode/examples/README.md

 ```

-#### Time to test !
+#### Time to test!
     Next step is to test the chaincode by invoking the transactions, for which you need a basic Fabric network with a channel and Enclave Registry setup.
 You will use the FPC test framework to bring up a Fabric network in which the helloworld code can be executed as a chaincode _in an SGX enclave_.
+The Fabric network used in this tutorial is defined and configured using `integration/config/core.yaml`.
+Specifically, please note the additions to the standard Fabric configurations.
+These are marked as `FPC Addition`;  these enable the integration points with Fabric.

 Create a file `test.sh` in examples/helloworld folder as follows.
 Note that the initial lines in the script points to files and folders in FPC framework.
 -`FPC_TOP_DIR` points to FPC-INSTALL-DIR
--`CONFIG_HOME` points to the FPC-INSTALL-DIR/integration/config, which contains yaml files that define the Fabric network
+-`FABRIC_CFG_PATH` points to the FPC-INSTALL-DIR/integration/config, which contains yaml files that define the Fabric network
 -`FABRIC_SCRIPTDIR` points to scripts with custom FPC wrappers and utility scripts.
-For example, ledger_init and and ledger_shutdown are used to bring up and shut down the network
+For example, ledger_init.sh and ledger_shutdown.sh are used to bring up and shut down the network

 File:  test.sh
 ```
 SCRIPTDIR="$(dirname $(readlink --canonicalize ${BASH_SOURCE}))"
 FPC_TOP_DIR="${SCRIPTDIR}/../.."
-CONFIG_HOME="${SCRIPTDIR}/config"
+FABRIC_CFG_PATH="${SCRIPTDIR}/config"
 FABRIC_SCRIPTDIR="${FPC_TOP_DIR}/fabric/bin/"

 . ${FABRIC_SCRIPTDIR}/lib/common_utils.sh